alex996/presentations/express-session.md

 // a session store, like Redis, which we can wire up with connect-redis. const RedisStore = require('connect-redis')(session)

+// As of v4, connect-redis no longer ships with a default Redis client.
+// You can continue using the redis package or switch to ioredis which
+// has more features and better maintenance. const Redis = require('ioredis')

 const app = express()

 // Redis is a key-value NoSQL data store.
 It's perfect for sessions,
 // because they can be serialized to JSON and stored temporarily using
-// SETEX to auto-expire (i.e. auto-remove) after maxAge in seconds. const store = new RedisStore({
+// SETEX to auto-expire (i.e. auto-remove) after maxAge in seconds. const client = new Redis({
+  // host: 'localhost', // already the default
-  host: 'localhost', port: 6379, pass: 'secret'
+  // port: 6379, // already the default
+  password: 'secret'
 })

+const store = new RedisStore({ client })

 app.use(
   // Creates a session middleware with given options. session({

     // Defaults to MemoryStore, meaning sessions are stored as POJOs
-    // in server memory, and are cleared out when the server restarts. store,
+    // in server memory, and are wiped out when the server restarts. store,

     // Name for the session ID cookie.
 Defaults to 'connect.sid'.